CADWRDeltaModeling/dsm2/docs/index.md

 # DSM2 Documentation

+## General Description:

+DSM2 is a river, estuary, and land modeling system.

+River - Can simulate riverine systems, and has been extended from Sacramento to Shasta Dam.
+Also has been tested with high flow/stage simulations for flood modeling.
+Estuary - Completely flexible estuary model; stages and flows may be specified at boundary and internal points.
+Land - Includes effects from land-based processes, such as consumptive use and agricultural runoff.
+DSM2 can calculate stages, flows, velocities; many mass transport processes, including salts, multiple non-conservative constituents, temperature, THM formation potential and individual particles.

 ## Overview:
 The Delta Simulation Model II (DSM2) is a one-dimensional mathematical model for dynamic simulation of one-dimensional hydrodynamics, water quality and particle tracking in a network of riverine or estuarine